morganmayday/tayen-core/actions/event/major.md

 For a *rare consumable,* the DC is 17.
 Rare consumables include expensive or odd magical reagents, spell crystals, and the like.

 For a *rare tool,* the DC is 20.
 Rare tools include things that could be described as cutting-edge, hyperspecialised, and the like.

+#### Mingle
+You socialize.
+Choose two of the following.

+-- Read a Situation, as the conflict minor action.

+-- Read Intent, as the conflict minor action.

+-- Make an Impression.
+Roll Manipulate.
+On a 12 or better, you get a +2 forward bonus to Manipulate with the group you socialized with for the rest of the scene.
+On a 17 or better, the bonus doesn't expire at the end of the scene.